 This innovative, interdisciplinary, transnational workshop-laboratory focuses on the latest stage in a long history of creative experimentation with computers and computer technologies in their capacity to generate literary, artistic, and interactive experiences that link human participants, computers, and immersive environments, both physical and virtual, in new ways.

-The application deadline for the spring/summer 2022 program has been reached.
-To inquire about next year's program, email the faculty director, Laura Shackelford (email@example.com).
+The application deadline for the spring/summer 2023 program has been reached.
+To inquire about next year's program, email the faculty director, Laura Shackelford (email@example.com)

 - Collaborate with Master's students in Paris on an interdisciplinary creative digital arts project of your own design - no prior technical skills necessary.

-- Travel to Paris for 10 days in early May for an intensive workshop experience in which you will develop and exhibit your digital arts project in Paris - a great addition to your portfolio or resume.
+- Travel to Paris for 10 days in early May for an intensive workshop experience in which you will finalize and present your digital arts project in Paris - a great addition to your portfolio or resume.

 - Immerse yourself in Paris, a world-renowned site of cultural heritage and arts, and expand your knowledge of multi-media experimentation and international artistic collaborations, past and present.

-- Visit museums including the Louvre, the Picasso Museum, and cultural sites such as the Seine River, the Eiffel Tower, the Shakespeare and Company bookstore, and seeing a live performance.
+- Visit museums including the Louvre, the Picasso Museum, and cultural sites such as the Seine River, and the Eiffel Tower.

 - Financial aid may apply and scholarships are available.

-- Term: Spring 2022 course, travel to Paris in early May
+- Course Term: Spring 2023, course, travel to Paris in early May

 - Location: Paris, France